-1. The competent authorities shall enter data from investigation files in the customs files identification database for the purposes set out in Article 15(2).
-The data shall cover only the following categories:

-- (a) a person or a business which is or has been the subject of an investigation file opened by a competent authority of a Member State, and which: - (i) in accordance with the national law of the Member State concerned, is suspected of committing or having committed, or participating or having participated in the commission of, a serious infringement of national laws; - (ii) has been the subject of a report establishing that such an infringement has taken place; or - (iii) has been the subject of an administrative or legal sanction for such an infringement;

-- (b) the field covered by the investigation file; - (c) the name, nationality and contact information of the Member State's authority handling the case, together with the file number.

-Data referred to in points (a) to (c) shall be entered in a data record separately for each person or business.
-Links between data records shall not be permitted.

-2. The personal data referred to in paragraph 1(a) shall consist only of the following:
+- 1. The competent authorities shall enter data from investigation files in the customs files identification database for the purposes set out in Article 12A(2).
+The data shall cover only the following categories: - (i) a person or a business which is or has been the subject of an investigation file opened by a competent authority of a Member State, and which: - in accordance with the national law of the Member State concerned, is suspected of committing or having committed, or participating or having participated in the commission of, a serious infringement of national laws, or - has been the subject of a report establishing that such an infringement has taken place, or - has been the subject of an administrative or legal sanction for such an infringement; - (ii) the field covered by the investigation file; - (iii) the name, nationality and contact information of the Member State's authority handling the case, together with the file number. - Data according to (i) to (iii) shall be entered in a data record separately for each person or business.
+Links between data records shall not be permitted. - 2.
+The personal data referred to in paragraph 1(i) shall consist only of the following: - (i) for persons: the name, maiden name, forenames, former surnames and aliases, date and place of birth, nationality and sex, address;

-- (a) for persons: the name, maiden name, forenames, former surnames and aliases, date and place of birth, nationality and sex, address; - (b) for businesses: business name, name under which trade is conducted, registered office and VAT identifier, excise duties identification number, address.

-3. Data shall be entered for a limited period in accordance with Article 19.
+- (ii) for businesses: business name, name under which trade is conducted, registered office and VAT identifier, excise duties identification number, address. - 3.
+Data shall be entered for a limited period in accordance with Article 12E.